-- Work with Woollahra and Randwick Councils to prepare a regional approach to affordable housing; - Involve community housing providers in the preparation of the Affordable Housing Strategy; - Investigate opportunities to form partnerships to increase housing for very low to medium income groups; - Prepare and implement the Affordable Housing Strategy; - Review planning controls to support the delivery of affordable housing scheme will be recognised in the LEP.
+- 2. To increase the avenues to deliver affordable housing: - Work with Woollahra and Randwick Councils to prepare a regional approach to affordable housing; - Involve community housing providers in the preparation of the Affordable Housing Strategy; - Investigate opportunities to form partnerships to increase housing for very low to medium income groups;

+This Proposal is the implementation mechanism by which the affordable housing contributions scheme will be recognised in the LEP.
 This will help to increase housing supply available to very low, low- and medium-income households.
 As the contribution will apply to the entirety of the Waverley LGA, it will be the first step in preparing a regional approach to affordable housing in the Eastern City District.
-The Randwick Contribution Scheme's inclusion into the Housing SEPP (formerly SEPP 70) and Woollahra's application for an Affordable Housing Contribution Scheme will ensure that there are a variety of housing typologies available throughout the East to socioeconomically disadvantaged groups.
+The Randwick Contribution Scheme's inclusion into the Housing SEPP (formerly SEPP 70) and Woollahra's application for an Affordable Housing Contribution Scheme